gstonge1/Concept-screen-tap-on-Garmin-Striker-4-to-stream-screen-via-WiFi/README.md

 Stream your Garmin Striker fishfinder screen wirelessly to any mobile browser — passively, with no permanent modification to the device.

 ---
+## Current status

+This repository currently documents:
+- panel identification
+- interface analysis
+- passive tapping concept
+- low-cost hardware options

+This repository does not yet demonstrate:
+- confirmed full 24-bit capture on real hardware
+- stable ESP32-S3 live streaming
+- production-ready hardware

+  ## What is confirmed
+- The display panel reference matches a Tianma RGB LCD family
+- 40-pin FPC interface is present
+- External SDRAM suggests framebuffered video output

+## What is suspected
+- Garmin Striker 4 likely uses a parallel RGB interface
+- DE may be used to delimit active pixels
+- Effective color depth may be lower than full 24-bit

+## What is still unknown
+- Exact active timing mode used by Garmin
+- Whether all 24 color bits are meaningful
+- Best low-cost MCU for passive capture

 ## The Idea

 The Garmin Striker 4 and Striker Vivid 4cv have no WiFi.
 Their LCD is driven by a **parallel RGB interface** over a 40-pin FPC connector.
 By inserting a breakout board between the motherboard and the LCD and capturing the RGB signal, the screen content can be reconstructed and streamed live to any phone browser.